Insecure (Or, How to be a martyr whilst doing laundry)

 I don't know if I'll feel insecure about my friendships again, but I do know that I have more ammo next time the gross stuff pops up out of nowhere.

-My advice to everyone: Get curious about your emotions.
+My advice to everyone, not that anyone asked: Get curious about your emotions.
 Get real with the people that you want to be your people.
 Get intentional about building trust.
-Get the chicken parm pizza at DeFazios.
+Get the chicken parm pizza at DeFazios in Troy.
 Get treated for herpes after going to the laundromat.